Entrepreneur (magazine): Spin-offs

 Entrepreneur publishes the Entrepreneur StartUps magazine, available through subscription and on newsstands.
 The magazine publishes a blog managed by a dedicated online staff.
 It is also published in digital editions through its mobile apps.

 In 1999, the website YoungEntrepreneur.com was created as a spin-off of Entrepreneur.com.
 It is an online forum for young entrepreneurs.
 In 2010, Entrepreneur launched the website SecondAct.com, which is targeted at an older audience.
 When launched, the site used advertising as its sole source of revenue.
 Entrepreneur also publishes books through its Entrepreneur Press division.
 The company has a backlist of over 200 titles on business and entrepreneurship.

 Masters of Scale

 In April 2017, Reid Hoffman announced the launch of a new podcast called "Masters of Scale", with Entrepreneur magazine as its media partner.
 In each episode, Reid acts as the host, introducing a counterintuitive business theory and proving it out through the episode through a series of conversations with successful entrepreneurs.
 Masters of Scale is committed to a 50-50 gender balance.

-The official podcast launched on 5 May 2017, and was featured on the Entrepreneur Magazine website, but it is now exclusively hosted at mastersofscale.com.
+The official podcast launched on 5 May 2017, and was featured on the Entrepreneur website, but it is now exclusively hosted at mastersofscale.com.
 Episodes so far feature guests such as Mark Zuckerberg, Brian Chesky, Sheryl Sandberg, Stewart Butterfield, Diane Greene, John Elkann, and Nancy Lublin.